Table of Contents

 And here are the pages that are slightly smaller (4.75" x 7.75") than the notebook covers (5" x 8").
 Please note that these are smaller than the commercial disc bound pages that you can buy.
 The advantage is that you can cut your own pages whenever you want, but if you want to a lot of pages it will take time to cut them 2 at a time.

 Finally, if you want an insert pocket you can use these to make some small pockets.
 I use them to hold seed packets and plant labels.

 Make your DIY Disc Bound Notebook without an automatic cutting machine

 You can still use the disc binding system if you don't have an automatic cutting machine, but it is a little more challenging.
 Your options are to buy a disc binding punch.
 Here are some options:

-Really I think if you cut your notebook out by hand I would simply use an 8.5″ x 11″ paper or cardboard, cut it in half and use a hole puncher for a 3-hole notebook.
-Much simpler.
+The simplest way to make your own notebook by hand is to simply use an 8.5" x 11" paper or cardboard, cut it in half and use a hole puncher for a 3-hole notebook.

 Step 4: Personalize and Decorate Your Journal Cover

 You knew I was just waiting for this step, didn't you?
 Indeed, it is my favorite part.